2026 Handbook

 Note:

-The same horse/rider combo cannot ride in novice and any other Youth, Open or Rodeo classes.
+The same horse/rider combo cannot be ridden in any other Youth, Open or Rodeo classes.
+They may enter Beginner division based on their age.

 Novice Quad